FREEZURN/Note_Aggregate/content/jp/subject.md

 # Subject Marker が
 **が** is a *case particle* that marks the **subject** of a sentence.
-A role the subject plays, for instance, is performing actions described by verbs.
+A role the subject plays, for instance, is performing (transitive or intransitive) actions described by verbs.
 Additionally, it is a way to introduce information that is contextually new to the listener.
 That is not to say that the subject is strictly "unregistered information," though.

 ## Neutral Statements
 One common way to use が is in neutral sentences.
 Some neutral statements proclaim the existence of or describe the subject.